ovokpus/AIE8/00_OpenAI API Key Setup/README.md

 ![image](https://i.imgur.com/0Fh1X6P.png)

 8. Verify credit and payment method.
-These are specific to each organisation.
-Make sure that you have some credit available and a payment method associated to the organisation in which your project and API key belong to.
+These are specific to each organization.
+Make sure that you have some credit available and a payment method associated to the organization in which your project and API key belong to.

 ![image](https://i.imgur.com/CTxmKYw.png)